-If you have been in the hospitality industry for a while, you know how reviews can make or break your day.
-Hotel reviews or restaurant reviews are a powerful resource for your business, both good and bad.
+If you have been in your industry for a while, you know how reviews can make or break your day.
+Reviews are a powerful resource for your business, both good and bad.
 There are many ways you can turn a bad review into a good review, here are some of our top tips:

 Do Not Ignore Your Reviews

-You should be constantly checking for reviews on Google, Facebook, TripAdvisor, etc. and answering every single one.
-Your guests are writing reviews because they are passionate about you, even if it’s bad.
+You should be constantly checking for reviews on Google, Facebook, Yelp, etc. and answering every single one.
+Your customers are writing reviews because they are passionate about you, even if it’s bad.
 Take that opportunity to reach out to that person and let them know you care and are willing to do what it takes to make them happy.

 Be empathetic, do not blame them (even if it is their fault), and do what you can to turn it around.